npm/npm/doc/list.md

 either installed or available in the registry, with their tags and whether or not they're active and/or stable.

-To filter a single package or state, pipe this command through grep.
+To filter a single package or state, you can provide words to filter on and highlight (if appropriate).
+For instance, to see all the stable packages, you could do this:

-    npm ls | grep @stable
+    npm ls @stable

+Strings are matched using the JavaScript "split" function, so regular expression strings are ok.
+However, the highlighting is a simple split/join, so regexps probably won't get the funky colors.